multiism/talk-blocks/README.md

 Don't forget to punctuate your sentences!
-The block at the end is the brain, and the dot is the button you press to speek the sentence.
+The block at the end is the brain, and the dot is the button you press to speak the sentence.

 With a base as simple as a block, [artistic possibilities are endless](BLOCK-IDEAS.md).
 Blocks can be painted or made from various materials.